driver-pete/boot-stateless-social/README.md

 ConnectionRepository - interface for saving and restoring Connection objects from a persistent store.
 An object
     is specific to a particular user (one ConnectionRepository for one user) but can span accross multiple social providers.
+UsersConnectionRepository - interface for saving and restoring Connection objects from a persistent store.
+    Operates accross all users and not specific to the single user.
+ConnectionSignUp - interface creates user id from new Connection.
+Usually it presents signup form for creating
+    an account with the application.

 User - the main object which is stored in the database that represents the user with its roles,